ReaLearn: Reasoning and Learning

 AI, Computational Logic, Machine Learning

-Knowledge Representation and Reasoning, Explanation, Deep Learning, Hybrid AI, Trustworthy AI
+Trustworthy AI, Knowledge Representation and Reasoning, Explanation, Deep Learning, Knowledge-aware Machine Learning

-Students will be trained to broaden their knowledge of AI covering both (1) Knowledge Representation and Reasoning (KRR) and (2) Machine Learning (ML), and apply the knowledge to develop Trustable AI systems.
-They will learn to use diverse input including both structured (e.g. tabular data and knowledgebases) and unstructured data (e.g. text, images, and videos).
-They will develop AIs based on their interest, including natural language processing, computer vision, and/or logical reasoning, and to deal with the explainability, fairness, privacy, and transparency issues in their AIs.
-Gaining broad AI knowledge while earning a desired skill can be expected from joining this lab.
+Students will be trained to broaden their knowledge of AI covering both (1) Knowledge Representation and Reasoning (KRR) and (2) Machine Learning (ML), and then apply the knowledge to develop Trustable AI systems.
+They will learn to work with different forms of input based on their interest.
+For example, tabular data, Knowledge Graph, Ontology, and unstructured data (e.g. text, images, and videos).
+Eventually, they will develop Trustworthy AI algorithms that enable to provide fair, explainable and/or robust prediction.
+Improving Transparency, Fairness, and Accountability in addition to AI performance is the ultimate goal of this lab.
+This skill is essential for making AI systems in today’s era.

 【就職先企業・職種】 Software Industry, AI Industry